ShammmN/-fun_with_words_nemer/README.md

 On some views there are restriction put in place such as a primary key on the underlying table which would stop a DML operation from running if these restructions are violated.

 How is a materialized view different from a regular view?
 Materialized views physically replicates and stores data retreived from the view query.
-While a regular view stores the data virtually.
+While a regular view just repersents data virtually and does not store any data.